• Home |

 • Muzzle Energy: 1,282 ft-lbs

-Varmint hunting typically involves shooting much more often than deer hunting, so having a dependable round, reasonably priced, is critical.
+Varmint hunting typically involves firing much more often than deer hunting, so having a dependable, reasonably priced round is critical.
 Varmints are generally smaller animals, so the knockdown power doesn't have to be as much as when hunting big game.

-Because they're lightweight, fast-traveling bullets, 223 bullets are a solid choice for hunting coyotes, prairie dogs, and other varmints, and the Hornady 55gr V-MAX is no exception.
+Lightweight, fast-flying 223 bullets are a solid choice for hunting coyotes, prairie dogs, and other varmints.
+The Hornady 55 grain V-MAX is no exception.

 For more options, check out our Hornady 223 ammo page.